-Politecnico has, among its purposes, that of encouraging the protection and enhancement of the results of research undertaken at the University, by promoting activities that also lead to the commercial use of inventions.
-In this sense, in close collaboration with the inventors, the University thus protects inventions created in the course of research activities (whether free or in collaboration with businesses) with the various forms of Intellectual Property Rights (IPR) available.
+One of the goals of Politecnico is to promote the protection and valorization of research results conducted inside university facilities.
+This is done by promoting activities that lead to invention commercialization.
+By collaborating closely with the inventors, the University protects inventions created during research activities (either academic or in collaboration with businesses) with various forms of Intellectual Property Rights (IPR).

 As part of its support for inventors, the University encourages the protection of research results and the valorization of the knowledge developed.
 Additionally, the University provides a variety of support tools for the development and commercialization of technologies.
 These tools include Proof of Concept programs, support for the establishment and growth of Research Spin-Offs, and Matchmaking initiatives to facilitate the encounter of supply and demand for innovation.